PataphysicalSociety/soupault.app/site/reference-manual.md

 ### Clean URLs

-Soupault uses clean URLs by default.
+Soupault uses <wikipedia>clean URLs</wikipedia> by default.
 If you add a page to `site/`, for example, `site/about.html`, it will turn into `build/about/index.html` so that it can be accessed as `https://mysite.example.com/about`.

 Index files are simply copied to the target directory.